Sunday, August 6, 2017

 Cons: Requires a lot of maintenance and regular service.
 The media is very dense and heavy.
 Consequently, it has very low service flow rates (3-7 GPM) necessary for today's modern households and requires higher water pressures (30+ lbs) and water volumes to effectively backwash and regenerate the media.

-2. Chlorine or Hydrogen Peroxide Injection - Injection/retention/oxidation and filtration to oxidize iron, manganese, hydrogen sulfide, filter tank to remove oxidized particulates and residual chlorine or peroxide.
+2. Chlorine or Hydrogen Peroxide Injection - Injection/retention/oxidation and filtration to oxidize iron, manganese, hydrogen sulfide, and filtration tank to remove oxidized particulates and residual chlorine or peroxide.
 This type of system is also frequently used when bacteria is a continual problem from the water source.
 With difficult bacteria problems often this is the only option for treatment.
 Contact time (center blue tank) is vital in this application for the chlorine/hydrogen peroxide to have time to oxidize or sanitize whatever the water is being treated for.
 Filtration to remove oxidized matter comes next then carbon filtration to remove residual chlorine or peroxide before household use.
-With extremely high levels of Hydrogen Sulfide, Bacteria and Iron Bacteria, this is often the only option to treat the water.
+With extremely high levels of Hydrogen Sulfide, Bacteria, and Iron Bacteria, this is often the only option to treat the water.

 Pros: A very effective method of oxidizing iron, and manganese, removing hydrogen sulfide, and sanitizing the water.
-When iron bacteria or coliform bacteria are a continuous problem in well water supplies this is one of the best methods to assure bacteria-free water.
+When iron bacteria or coliform bacteria are a continuous problem in well water supplies this is one of the best methods to ensure bacteria-free water.

 Cons: As you can see from the diagram this can be a rather complex system and can require weekly maintenance having to add chlorine or peroxide along with regular maintenance on the entire system to assure proper operation.
 Chlorine by-products such as Trihalomethanes are known to be carcinogenic.